neps-in/git-tutorial/docs/initaddcommit.md

 `Best Practice: Its always good to review Changes before its commited.`

+>
+> `git add -p` options works only with the files are that are already added to the git index using git add command.

 Output will be something like this.
 This will vary from your computer output.
 ```